wmo-im/wis2box/docs/source/running/api-publishing.rst

 .. note:: run the command ``wis2box metadata station sync /path/to/station_list.csv`` to both
-          cache stations form OSCAR/Surface and publish station as a collection to the wis2box API
+          cache stations from OSCAR/Surface and publish station as a collection to the wis2box API

 .. seealso:: :ref:`station-metadata`